-Follow these instructions to make beautiful 3-dimensional Russian style leaves using a variation of peyote stitch.
+Follow these instructions to make beautiful three-dimensional Russian style leaves using a variation of peyote stitch.
 This is one of two different style Russian leaf tutorials available.
 The second tutorial is for lacy Russian leaves and uses St. Petersburg stitch.

 This style of Russian leaf is made using diagonal peyote stitch.
 You will find it easier to learn this if you are already familiar with flat even count peyote stitch.
 Diagonal peyote stitch uses an increase on one end of the row and a decrease on the other end of the row to form an angled length of beadwork.
 By starting in the middle and working outward, you can use the diagonal peyote to make a V shape that you will then connect together at the center.